Who’s down to check the latest Miki Fleck bike check?

 Front Wheel: Primo VSXL Rim, Primo Balance front BMX hub

-Rear Wheel: Primo VSXL Rim, Primo Balance cassette hub
+Rear Wheel: Primo VSXL Rim, Primo Balance BMX cassette hub

 Tires: Primo Wall BMX tires